How Much Does An Above Ground Pool Cost to Build?

 Now that your yard is clear, how much space do you have for your pool?
 Above ground pool cost increases with the size of your pool.
 The larger you want your pool to be, the more you can expect to spend--but also, the more space you'll have to swim with your family and enjoy the great outdoors throughout the summer!

-Thankfully, once you choose you the pool model you prefer, you can compare the pricing of the different sizes and see that its is not very expensive at all to go for the increased swim space.
+Thankfully, once you choose the pool model you prefer, you can compare the pricing of the different sizes and see that it is not very expensive at all to go for the increased swim space.
 Depending on the model and pool liner, this can be as little as $50-$100 to go up a size!

 There are plenty of cheap above ground pool kits on the market every year.
 Unfortunately, those kits aren't designed for longevity, especially with more playful families.
 In many cases, they might not even last the summer while in other cases, they'll need to be replaced regularly--and you may find yourself dealing with maintenance challenges on a regular basis.

-For this reason, Royal Swimming Pools, only carries safe, durable, and time-honored Above Ground Swimming Pool brands.
+For this reason, Royal Swimming Pools only carries safe, durable, and time-honored Above Ground Swimming Pool brands.
 While different models of these brands will have different durability levels, they are much more likely to stand the test of time with proper maintenance and care.

 Do you want a large deck to go around your pool, or do you already have a space that you can use?
 The reason being, relaxing by the pool is sometimes just as enjoyable as relaxing in the pool.
 For that reason, you'll want chairs or possibly loungers beside the pool.
-For many pool owners this ends up being a deck so they can sit back and enjoy the look of the water or watch their children instead of just a pool wall.
+For many pool owners, this ends up being a deck so they can sit back and enjoy the look of the water or watch their children instead of just a pool wall.

 Do you have small children at home?
 Pets--or neighborhood children--who might need to be kept out of the pool when not supervised?
 As you're deciding what you want for your pool, think about safety features: a surface alarm that will sound if the surface of the water is broken (for example, if a child or pet falls into the water), a fence that will help keep out anyone who isn't supposed to be in the pool, or a pool cover that will help keep curious pests (or people) out.
 Make sure you have considered which safety elements you plan to use so you can factor them into your initial budget.